Game Theoretic Semi-Distributed D2D Resource Allocation Underlaying an LTE Network: Resource Allocation Algorithm

 \subsection{Mood Calculation}

-The mood of a D2D player is determined (refer to the lines 15-22 of \textit{Algorithm 1}) at the end of each frame from its previous state, its present list and utility.
-A content D2D player will remain content, if its present configuration does not not change with respect to its previous one, $(l_d(n), \, r_d(n))=(l_d(n-1), \, r_d(n-1))$.
+We define the present state $\bm{s}_d(n)$ of a D2D player $d$ as a 3-D tuple, $\bm{s}_d(n)=(l_d(n), \, r_d(n), \,m_d(n))$.
+The mood of a D2D player is determined (refer lines 26 - 35 of Algorithm 1) at the end of each frame from its previous state, its present list and utility.
+A content D2D player will remain content, if its present configuration does not not change with respect to its previous one, that is, $[l_d(n), \, r_d(n)]=[l_d(n-1), \, r_d(n-1)]$.
 However this condition is violated if $l_d(n)\neq l_d(n-1)$ or $r_d(n) \neq r_d(n-1)$ or both.
 We next explain these cases.
-Suppose a content D2D player $d$ decides to explore other lists.
-Then, its list $l_d(n)$ changes and $l_d(n)\neq l_d(n-1)$.
-If this player decides to retain its previous list, $l_d(n)= l_d(n-1)$, its present utility $r_d(n)$ can still change with respect to its previous utility $r_d(n-1)$ because if some other player changes its list, then the utility of this player can change because of interdependence.
-Therefore, as its configuration changes, the chances of becoming discontent or content depends on its present utility $r_d(n)$.
-If $r_d(n)$ is greater than the minimum required rate $r_d^{tgt}$, it becomes content with probability $\epsilon^{1-r_d(n)}$.
-The chances of becoming content are more than that of becoming discontent, if $r_d(n)$ is sufficiently high.
-If $r_d(n)$ is less than $r_d^{tgt}$, then it becomes discontent with probability (w.p.) one. \\ For a discontent D2D player $d$ to become content, it has to explore all the lists uniformly randomly.
-If its utility $r_d(n)$ is greater than $r_d^{tgt}$, it becomes content with probability $\epsilon^{1-r_d(n)}$ or else it will remain discontent.
+Suppose in the present frame $n$, a content D2D player $d$ decides to explore other lists.
+Then, its list $l_d(n)$ changes and hence $l_d(n)\neq l_d(n-1)$.
+Thus, its present configuration changes.
+If this player decides to retain its previous list, $l_d(n)= l_d(n-1)$, its present utility $r_d(n)$ can still change with respect to its previous utility $r_d(n-1)$ because if some other player changes its list, then it can change the utility of this player because of interdependence and hence $r_d(n) \neq r_d(n-1)$.
+Therefore, in these cases as its present configuration changes, the chances of becoming discontent or content depends on its present utility $r_d(n)$.
+If $r_d(n)$ is greater than the minimum required utility $r_d^{tgt}$, it remains content w.p. $\epsilon^{1-r_d(n)}$ or it becomes discontent w.p. $1-\epsilon^{1-r_d(n)}$.
+The chances of remaining content are more than that of becoming discontent, if $r_d(n)$ is sufficiently high.
+If $r_d(n)$ is less than $r_d^{tgt}$, then it becomes discontent w.p. one.
+On the other hand, if a discontent D2D player $d$'s utility $r_d(n)$ is greater than $r_d^{tgt}$, it becomes content w.p. $\epsilon^{1-r_d(n)}$ or it remains discontent w.p. $1-\epsilon^{1-r_d(n)}$.
+If $r_d(n)$ is less than $r_d^{tgt}$, then it remains discontent w.p. one.